 Located just 22-miles south of downtown Los Angeles, Palos Verde’s Nature Preserve is a breathtaking experience and one of the best places to view whales along the coast.
-Vicente Interpretive Center is located next to the lighthouse and from December to May, volunteers gather daily at the center to conduct a census of whales passing through the Catalina Channel.
+Vicente Interpretive Center is located next to the lighthouse.
+From December to May, volunteers gather daily at the center to conduct a census of whales passing through the Catalina Channel.

-Another excellent place to spot whale watching from land.
-The Point Fermin Lighthouse along with the Korean Bell of Friendship Bell both have excellent vantage points overlooking the Pacific.
-Nearby is Fort MacArthur Museum at Angels Gate Park with an expansive vista of the ocean below.
+Another excellent place to spot whales from land is the Point Fermin Lighthouse.
+This area of San Pedro offers excellent vantage points overlooking the Pacific.
+Nearby is Fort MacArthur Museum at Angels Gate Park; both have an expansive vista of the ocean below.

-If you’re visiting for a day or if you are a guest the several trails offer spectacular views of the shoreline scenery with sea caves and rocky beaches.
-You might even spot a whale or pod of dolphins from the trail.
+If you’re visiting for a day or a guest, several trails offer spectacular views of the shoreline scenery with sea caves and rocky beaches.
+You might even spot a whale or pod of dolphins from the path.

-Dana Point Located in south Orange County Dana Point is an excellent place to spot passing whales.
-The Dana Point Headlands is undeveloped and there is a public trail on top of the headlands that takes you out to the promontory.
+Dana Point Located in south Orange County, Dana Point is an excellent place to spot passing whales.
+The Dana Point Headlands is undeveloped, and there is a public trail on top of the headlands that takes you out to the peninsula.
 There are five overlooks with comfortable bench seating.
 Another viewing area is the Ken Sampson Overview at the end of Blue Lantern Street.

 With its outdoor tide-pool plaza, Birch Aquarium is a great place to view passing whales.
-No binoculars needed as the aquarium has telescopes set up on the plaza.
-Birch Aquarium also offers daily local whale-watching cruises featuring aquarium naturalists as well as whale-watching expeditions to Baja California.
+No binoculars are needed as the aquarium has telescopes set up on the plaza.
+Birch Aquarium also offers daily local whale-watching cruises featuring aquarium naturalists and whale-watching expeditions to Baja California.

 One of the wildest stretches of land left on the Southern California coast offers numerous ocean vantage points.
-Many sections of the trails parallel the bluff edge and are excellent sites for observing the yearly migration of the Gray Whales and the dolphins that swim the shores year round.
+Many trails parallel the bluff edge and are excellent sites for observing the Gray Whales’ yearly migration and the dolphins that swim the shores year-round.
 Many visitors have observed leopard sharks swimming beneath the sea surface.

-A 160-acre park located at the end of Point Loma with spectacular views of the Pacific and San Diego Bay.
-Cabrillo’s annual whale watch weekends run during the month of January with presentations, exhibits and films about whales.
+This 160-acre park is located at the end of Point Loma with spectacular views of the Pacific and San Diego Bay.
+Cabrillo’s annual whale watch weekends run during January with presentations, exhibits, and films about whales.
 Whaler’s Overlook.
 It’s a great spot to watch for passing pods of dolphins.
-There’s even a telescope you can drop quarters into spot migrating gray whales.
+There’s even a telescope you can drop quarters into to spot migrating gray whales.

 For a really close up look at whales, you will need to take a Whale Watching boat.